coderjoe/chef-drone-app/README.md

 -----

-Pulls the drone.io docker image and runs the drone container with the configured drivers and configurations.
+Pulls the drone.io docker image and runs the drone container with the configured drivers and configurations, binding the container web port to the configured host port.

 Usage
 =====

 To get drone running on a machine, use `recipe[droneio]`.
 Once it is installed and configured drone will be listening on port 8000.
+The port can be configured via this cookbook's attributes.

 Author
 ======